illumio-partner-team/illumio-partner-demo/README.md

 - Ensure your AWS and Azure credentials are properly configured before running Terraform.
 - Always review the Terraform plan output before applying changes.
 - Use caution when modifying or destroying cloud resources.
+- Be sure to manually clean up AWS and Azure environments if you lose your terraform tfstate file.
+Also, check for any duplicates created if you encounter errors to keep your Cloud Costs down.

 ---